-Owing to the nature of the Academy Trust's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a trustee has an interest.
-All transactions involving such organisations are conducted in accordance with the Academy Trust's financial regulations and normal procurement procedures relating to connect and related party transactions.
+Owing to the nature of the Academy Trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
+All expenditure transactions involving such organisations are conducted in accordance with the Academy Trust Handbook, including notifying ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
 All purchases from related parties were provided at no more than cost and the Trust received statements of assurance confirming this.